 There are more than 100,000 motorhomes (known locally as campervans) touring the roads of New Zealand each year, making it a very popular way to see the country.
 There is a huge variety of sizes and configurations to choose from, depending on your needs and budget.

 If you have a vehicle which is 'self-contained' (legally certified as having its own water and waste containment) there are many places where you can 'freedom camp'.
-This literally means parking wherever takes your fancy, although of course within the bounds of common sense (not on private land without permission or in areas expressly prohibiting this).
+This literally means parking wherever takes your fancy, although of course within the bounds of common sense.

 03 of 08

 Daily bus services link most of New Zealand's top destinations and this is a very popular transport option amongst tourists.
 Aside from the comfort and convenience of not having to drive yourself, one of the great advantages of bus travel is the commentary usually provided by the driver; you will find out more about the places you pass through than you would on your own - and you'll almost certainly pick up a funny local story or joke or two as well.